Asian shares, US futures sink as virus crisis deepens - KVIA

 At nearly $2 trillion, the U.S. rescue package is the biggest effort yet to aid households and shore up the U.S. economy, the world’s biggest.

-But scores of other governments and many central banks have acted as they try to stave off or at least alleviate the impact of a recession.
+But markets have continued to fall as scores of other governments and many central banks have acted as they try to stave off or at least alleviate the impact of a recession.

 More than 14,400 people have died of the coronavirus worldwide, while nearly 100,000 people have recovered.